knobs-dials/wetsuite-dev/README.md

 Laws are of course structured, with paragraphs and lists, in an artikel, in a hoofdstuk, and much more.

-When studying details and structures and references you may need to understand and use all that structure, yet broader tasks such as summarizing topics of broad parts cares can be fed plain text.
+When studying details and structures and references you may need to understand and use all that structure, yet broader tasks such as summarizing topics of broad parts can probably be fed text without that structure.

-We aim to let you flatten text with some controllable granularity, e.g. per article, per hoofdstuk, or otherwise, and ideally still with some reference to its origin within the original data-document.
+We aim to let you flatten text with some controllable granularity, e.g. per article, per hoofdstuk, or otherwise, and also give an indication to where it came from within the original data-document.

 Consider: